danielsaidi/MockingKit/Sources/MockingKit/MockingKit.docc/Getting-Started.md

 }
 ```

-Since function arguments are handled as tuples, you must then use tuple positions to inspect arguments:
+Since arguments are handled as tuples, you must then use tuple positions to inspect them:

 ```swift
 let mock = MyMock()